Head Lice Shampoo

 So, the problem of pesticide-resistant head lice promises to only get worse.
 The good news is … messing around with dangerous and ineffective pesticides in a head lice shampoo is just not necessary.

-So you can put any worries about resistance to bed, and just use a nontoxic and effective enzyme shampoo (that will loosen the nit glue too).
-Happily, insects cannot become resistant to their own enzymes.
+So you can put any worries about resistance to bed, and just use a nontoxic enzyme shampoo (that will help remove lice, and loosen the nit glue too).
+Presumably, insects cannot become resistant to their own enzymes.

 See our discussion of head lice prevention for information about shampoos that some people use regularly to prevent head lice.